MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 - *houseAge* – the age (in years) of the house
 - *year* – the year the data was collected

-Small versions of the data sets are included with the **RevoScaleR** package:

-	mortDefaultSmall2000.csv
-	mortDefaultSmall2001.csv
-	mortDefaultSmall2002.csv
-	mortDefaultSmall2003.csv
-	mortDefaultSmall2004.csv
-	mortDefaultSmall2005.csv
-	mortDefaultSmall2006.csv
-	mortDefaultSmall2007.csv
-	mortDefaultSmall2008.csv
-	mortDefaultSmall2009.csv

-Each file contains 10,000 rows, for a total of 100,000 observations.

-Alternatively, you can download a large version of these data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409), (again, Windows users should download the zip version, mortDefault.zip, and  Linux users mortDefault.tar.gz).
-Each download contains ten files, each of which contains 1,000,000 observations for a total of 10 million:

-	mortDefault2000.csv
-	mortDefault2001.csv
-	mortDefault2002.csv
-	mortDefault2003.csv
-	mortDefault2004.csv
-	mortDefault2005.csv
-	mortDefault2006.csv
-	mortDefault2007.csv
-	mortDefault2008.csv
-	mortDefault2009.csv

-## Importing a Set of Comma Delimited Files
+## Specify the input files and output XDF file

 The first step is to import the data into an XDF file format for analysis.
-First, specify which set of source files you will be using.
-For the smaller, included data sets, enter:
+First, specify the source files you will be using.

+For the smaller data sets that exist in the sample data directory, enter:

 	sampleDataDir <- rxGetOption("sampleDataDir")
 	mortCsvDataName <- file.path(sampleDataDir, "mortDefaultSmall")

-If you have downloaded the large files, enter the location of your downloaded data:
+For the large files, enter the location of your downloaded data:

 	bigDataDir <- "C:/MRS/Data"
 	mortCsvDataName <- file.path(bigDataDir, "mortDefault", "mortDefault")